-Founded in 1959 by Maria Luigia Guaita, Carlo Ludovico Ragghianti and Enrico Vallecchi, Il Bisonte represents a unicum in the field of graphic art at the national level and an artistic excellence recognized worldwide.
-Soffici, Carrà, Severini, Maccari, Moreni, and Carmassi were among the first artists invited by Maria Luigia Guaita to produce their works in lithographic editions, followed by Moore, Calder, Arroyo, Matta, Picasso and many others.
+Founded in 1959 by Maria Luigia Guaita, Carlo Ludovico Ragghianti, and Enrico Vallecchi, Il Bisonte is a unique institution in the field of art printmaking at the national level and an artistic excellence recognized worldwide.
+Among the most renowned artists invited to create their works in lithographic editions in the Foundation’s workshops are Picasso, Carrà, Giò Pomodoro, Scanavino, Capogrossi, Moore, Calder, Arroyo, Matta, and many others.

-The Foundation covers an area of about 700 square meters spread over three buildings in the historical center of Florence and currently consists of: an international school equipped with 8 technical laboratories, an art gallery, a specialized library, the historical archive and the current archive of donations.
+The Foundation covers an area of approximately 700 square meters, spread across three buildings in Florence’s historic center.
+It currently comprises an international school equipped with five technical workshops, an art gallery, a specialized library, a historical archive, and a current archive of donations.

-The International School has been operating since 1983 in the San Niccolò district, training students who are able not only to apply printmaking techniques and processes but also to teach them in turn and run a print workshop.
+The International School, inheriting the equipment, tradition, and spirit of the namesake print shop, has been operating since 1983 in the San Niccolò district, training students not only in the application of engraving techniques and processes but also in teaching them and managing a printmaking workshop.

-To date, under the leadership of President Simone Guaita, the Il Bisonte Foundation has expanded its offerings, configuring itself to all intents and purposes as a cultural and creative hub, a generative space of artistic training and production capable of combining the art of artistic “know-how” with the most contemporary expressive instances.
+Today, under the leadership of President Simone Guaita, the Il Bisonte Foundation has expanded its offerings, fully establishing itself as a cultural and creative hub, a dynamic space for artistic education and production that merges the craftsmanship of artistic creation with the most contemporary expressive demands.

 With its precious heritage of history, competence and knowledge, Il Bisonte is a site of international excellence for training in the field of printmaking and the meeting place for artists from all over the world.